curl/everything-curl/usingcurl-downloads.md

 data and then that data is delivered.

-A request for a resource is protocol specific so a FTP:// URL works differently than a HTTP:// URL or an SFTP:// URL.
+A request for a resource is protocol specific so a FTP:// URL works differently than an HTTP:// URL or an SFTP:// URL.

 A URL without a path part, that is a URL that has a host name part only like the "http://example.com" example above, will get a slash ('/') appended to it